22 Top-Rated Beaches in California

 16. Huntington City Beach, Huntington Beach

 Right across the street from the beach, the four-star Kimpton Shorebreak Huntington Beach Resort offers stylish accommodations and a relaxed surfer vibe.
 The hotel provides amenities such as beach towels, lounge chairs, and umbrellas.
-Other highlights are the fitness center and the upscale "surf shack"-style restaurant, which has a patio with views of the pier.
+Other highlights are the fitness center and the laid-back "surf shack"-style restaurant, which offers California coastal cuisine and views of the pier.

 Accommodation: Best Hotels in Huntington Beach